 Second-party data is essentially someone else’s first-party data.
 The seller collects data straight from their audience, and it all comes from one source.
 You can feel confident in its accuracy.

-You purchase second-party data directly from the company that owns it.
-There’s no middle-man in such a transaction.
+You can share second-party data directly from the company that owns it.
+There’s no middle-man in such a collaboration.
 It requires you to seek out companies with data you need and form a relationship with them.

 Second-party data is similar to first-party data, but it comes from a source other than your own audience.
 It could include data from many of the same sources first-party data comes from, such as: